 - Other symptoms such as a sore throat and swollen lymph glands directly underneath your jaw

-It is normal to experience some tooth pain after fillings is normal.
-This is also true of sensitivity.
-Composite fillings tend to cause more tooth sensitivity than other filling materials because slight shrinking causes them to move slightly and press uncomfortably on your nerves.
-This shrinking creates a gap under your tooth.
-You can also feel pain when a filling is placed too high in the tooth, you may experience pain.
-If you call and inform your Saturday dentist in Yonkers, they won’t leave you stuck with tooth pain if you call and let him know you’re hurting.
+It is normal to experience some tooth pain after fillings.
+This also applies to sensitivity.
+Composite fillings cause more tooth sensitivity than other filling materials because slight shrinking causes them to move and press uncomfortably on your nerves.
+This shrinking leaves a gap under your tooth.
+When a filling is placed too high in the tooth, you may experience pain.
+If you call and inform your Saturday dentist in Yonkers, they won’t leave you hanging with tooth pain.

 How Is Tooth Pain Diagnosed?

-Conducting a clench test helps you discover whether you’re experiencing more than tooth sensitivity or tooth pain after filling it.
-Simply clench your teeth together and squeeze hard.
-Tell your dentist if you experience any pain while doing this.
+A clench test helps determine whether you’re having more than minor sensitivity or pain after filling.
+Simply clench your teeth and squeeze tightly.
+Inform your dentist if you experience any severe symptoms while performing this test.

-Usually, you won’t need pain relievers after a filling.
-If you’re in pain for more than a few days, however, contact your family dentist.
-Your dentist can give you a few suggestions to handle the pain until you can make it into the Yonkers office:
+No pain medications are typically required following a filling.
+Contact your family dentist if you are in pain for more than a few days.
+Your dentist can provide you with a few pain-relieving options until you can get to the Yonkers office:

 - Place an ice pack on the cheek directly outside of the painful tooth.
 Let it rest there for 15 to 20 minutes.
 Never use heat to treat tooth pain.

 - Dissolve one-half teaspoon of salt in eight ounces of warm water.
 Rinse this around in your mouth for 30 to 60 seconds.
 Do this every two or three hours.

 - Take the recommended dosage of ibuprofen or naproxen.
-These anti-inflammatory medications are found in over-the-counter pain relievers such as Advil, Motrin or Aleve.
+These anti-inflammatory medications usually go by their most popular brand names, such as Advil, Motrin, or Aleve.

 - A desensitizing toothpaste makes your tooth feel less sensitive.
 When this doesn’t work, your dentist may apply a desensitizing agent to your tooth until you can get it repaired.

 - Adjusting the height of your filling corrects your bite and relieves jaw pain.

-- Completely removing the damaged tooth and replacing it with either an implant or a bridge helps relieve pain from a malocclusion.
+- Completely removing the damaged tooth and replacing it with an implant or a bridge helps relieve pain from a malocclusion.